Phenomenon

 Instructions for Introducing Phenomenon

 - Before class starts, arrange a Driving Question Board (DQB) so it is visible to all students.
 This can be created using sticky notes or in a digital format (see other resources here).
-The DQB should include the investigation driving question, “What can expansion reveal about the Universe?”
+The DQB should include the investigation driving question, “How has the distribution of galaxies in the Universe changed over time?”
 Students will be revisiting this DQB throughout the lesson.
 If you have a driving question for the unit or already created a DQB board, this investigation driving question can be used as a sub-question.

 - Have students read and think about the driving question before doing the activity.
 (3 minutes)

 - Begin by saying: “Today we are going to watch some computer simulations of what the structure of the Universe looks like on a large scale.
-As you watch this, take note of what structures or patterns you see.”
+As you watch this, record what you notice and wonder about the structure of the Universe.”
+(Students can set up a notice and wonder T-chart in their notebooks to record observations and questions.

 - As a whole class, facilitate a discussion about the questions.
 Begin by identifying and grouping common questions into categories.
-(10 minutes).
-The list of Leading Questions below, may be used to facilitate a discussion:
+(10 minutes)

 Additional notes: The colors in the first fly-through simulation sequence represent matter in galaxies (yellow) and dark matter (purple).
 Pink shows areas of overlap.
 The “z” numbers that show up in some of the simulations are redshift values.
 Redshift numbers will also be used in the investigation.
 Higher numbers illustrate views from further distances and therefore earlier times in the history of the Universe.
 Lower numbers show how the Universe looks in more recent times.